TimothyClaeys/pycose/README.md

 In addition to the core document the following have also become RFCs:

-*item RFC 8230 How to use RSA algorithms with COSE.
+- RFC 8230 How to use RSA algorithms with COSE.
 (Not currently supported)

 The project is implemented using pyca/cryptography for the crypto libraries and additionally uses python-ecdsa (https://github.com/warner/python-ecdsa) for the deterministic ecdsa algorithm.
 The pyca/cryptography currently only supports the ecdsa version that requires strong random numbers for each signature.